The Shaw Mind Foundation has launched a national crusade for compulsory mental health education in the UK.

 Our reply to the government’s response

-Why mental health education needs to be a mandatory subject in all British schools.
+Why mental health education needs to be compulsory in all UK schools.

 Maintaining good mental health is an absolute life skill.
-It should be a core subject on the school curriculum alongside reading and writing.
 It is just as important a tool in understanding the body as physical education and biology.

 We acknowledge the government’s response to our petition – “Make mental health education compulsory in primary and secondary schools”.
 But they are still falling drastically short of delivering an effective preventative strategy, something that is vital if we are to tackle the mental health epidemic that is facing three children in every UK classroom.